pirovc/genome_updater/README.md

  - Add `-k` to perform a dry-run before the actual run. genome_updater will show how many files will be downloaded or updated and exit without changes
  - The *same command* executed again (e.g. some days later), will update the snapshot of the requested dataset to its latest state, accounting for new, updated and removed sequences.
+ - `history.tsv` will be created in the output folder, tracking versions and arguments used

 ## Options

 Data selection:
 - `-d`: database selection (genbank and/or refseq)
-- `-g`: selection of assemblies by organism groups (`-g "archaea,bacteria"`)
+- `-g`: organism groups (`-g "archaea,bacteria"`)
-- `-S`: selection of assemblies by species taxids (`-S "562,623"`)
+- `-S`: species taxids (`-S "562,623"`)
-- `-T`: selection of assemblies by any taxids including all children nodes (`-T "620,1643685"`)
+- `-T`: any taxids including all children nodes (`-T "620,1643685"`)
-- `-f`: suffix of files to be downloaded for each entry [genomic.fna.gz,assembly_report.txt, ... - check ftp://ftp.ncbi.nlm.nih.gov/genomes/all/README.txt for all file formats]
+- `-f`: files to be downloaded [genomic.fna.gz,assembly_report.txt, ... - check ftp://ftp.ncbi.nlm.nih.gov/genomes/all/README.txt for all file formats]
 - `-l`: filter by Assembly level [complete genome, chromosome, scaffold, contig]
 - `-c`: filter by RefSeq Category [reference genome, representative genome, na]
-- `-P`: select [top assemblies](#top-assemblies) for species entries (`-P 3`) to download the top 3 assemblies for each species
+- `-P`: select [top assemblies](#top-assemblies) for species entries. `-P 3` downloads the top 3 assemblies for each species
-- `-A`: select [top assemblies](#top-assemblies) for taxids entries (`-A 3`) to download the top 3 assemblies for each taxid selected
+- `-A`: select [top assemblies](#top-assemblies) for taxids entries. `-A 3` downloads the top 3 assemblies for each taxid selected
+- `-D`: filter entries published on or after this date
+- `-E`: filter entries published on or before this date
 - `-z`: select only assemblies included in the latest GTDB release

 Utilities:
 - `-i`: fixes current snapshot in case of network or any other failure during download
-- `-k`: dry-run - do not perform any download or update, but shows number of files to be downloaded or updated
+- `-k`: dry-run - do not perform any action but shows number of files to be downloaded or updated
-- `-t`: run many parallel downloads
+- `-t`: downloads in parallel
 - `-m`: checks for file integrity (MD5)
 - `-e`: re-downloads entries from any "assembly_summary.txt" obtained from external sources.
 Easy way to share snapshots of exact database version used.
 - `-a`: downloads the current version of the NCBI taxonomy database (taxdump.tar.gz)